JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/midi_clip_twinkle_a.png?lastModify=1645808687)

+*Figure 43.
+QMP metadata in MIDI clips*

-For reference during this discussion, please also refer to the following image of the **Twinkle A** clip in Quantum Music Playground.
+For reference during this discussion, please also refer to the Figure 44 containing the **Twinkle A** clip in Quantum Music Playground.
 In the previous image, measures 1 & 2 contain the MIDI notes for the notes to be played.
 Measures 3 - 5 contain a MIDI representation of the quantum circuit, beginning with the first column, with each note encoding either a blank cell or operation.
 Measure 6 contains slider values, with its final MIDI notes encoding the binary states of the toggle buttons.
-Please consult the [Quantum Music Playground source code](https://github.com/JavaFXpert/quantum-music-playground) for more details on this metadata representation.
+Please consult the Quantum Music Playground source code for more details on this metadata representation.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_0_95_screenshot.png?lastModify=1645808687)

+*Figure 44.
+Twinkle A clip in Quantum Music Playground*